United Way Worldwide - Funder Overview

 President and CEO

-Organizational Structure
+Organisational Structure

 Each local United Way is governed by its own independent board of directors.
-United Way Worldwide's board and leadership team provide guidance and support to the network while maintaining the autonomy of local affiliates.
+United Way Worldwide's board and leadership team provide guidance and support to the network whilst maintaining the autonomy of local affiliates.

 Application Process & Timeline